crowdsecurity/crowdsec-docs/crowdsec-docs/docs/appsec/intro.md

 ![appsec-global](/img/appsec-global.svg)

 1. The Web Server receives the HTTP request
-2. The HTTP Request is intercepted and passed to the Crowdsec Security Engine via [the HTTP API](/appsec/protocol.md)
+2. The HTTP Request is intercepted and passed to the CrowdSec Security Engine via [the HTTP API](/appsec/protocol.md)
 3. The Security Engine answers to the Web Server once the Appsec inband rules have been processed.
 4. Based on the [Security Engine answer](/appsec/protocol#response-code), the Web Server either blocks the HTTP Request or processes it as usual